Castle Acre Priory

 Is there parking?

-There is limited free, parking next to the shop and also in the village.
+There is limited free parking next to the shop and also in the village.

 When are they open?

 Castle Acre Priory is open for most of the year with some closure mid-week during autumn and winter.
-For up to date opening times and dates u003ca href=u0022https://www.english-heritage.org.uk/visit/places/castle-acre-castle-acre-priory/prices-and-opening-times/u0022 target=u0022_blanku0022 rel=u0022noreferrer noopeneru0022u003eplease visit their website.u003c/au003e
+For up-to-date opening times and dates please visit their website.

 Dog friendly?

-Dogs on lead allowed.
-Assistance dogs welcome.
+Dogs on lead are allowed.
+Assistance dogs are welcome.

 Are they accessible?